eryanpatterson/resume-site/posts/php.md

 #### *Reason 2:* The website I built was fairly simple

-The are the particulars of a given language/library/framework, and then there is the situation and needs of a project.
+There are the particulars of a given language/library/framework, and then there is the situation and needs of a project.
 The demands I placed on my code while making the site in question were, quite simply, not very high.
 Don't get me wrong -- I had a lot of fun making sure that I didn't have to write out a bunch of redundant code, and the site scales near-effortlessly based on what's in the database.
 Probably 90% of the visual content on the site is built dynamically* based on what the server gets back from the DB, using a lot of for and foreach loops.

 <sup> *Note that I am NOT referring to dynamic vs static rendering. </sup>